m0hamdan/Dog_Breed_Identification_App/README.md

 5. Testing

-    Testing the algorthim seems to work as expected, not all dog breeds were detected, also it can't detect multiple breeds in a single image.
+    Testing the algorthim seems to work as expected, not all dog breeds were detected however, also it can't detect multiple breeds in a single image.

     ![Image description](/screenshots/detection.PNG)

-    To improve our results, the below points can be considered:
+    The output is acceptable in a demo but not in production, to improve our results, the below points can be considered:
     - Increase the training set size
     - Apply data augmentation
     - Use Regional-CNN or YOLO algorithms to detect multiple objects in a single image
+    - For the dog filter to better fit the human face, consider using Facial keypoints dataset available [here](https://www.kaggle.com/c/facial-keypoints-detection/data)